msapurva/Duration-and-Fare-Prediction-for-NYC-Cabs/README.md

-# About Project : Fare and Duration Estimation for NYC Yellow Cabs
+# Fare & Duration Prediction for NYC Yellow Cabs

 - This Project is for course IST 718: Big Data Analytics @ Syracuse University
 - Professor: Daniel Acuna <deacuna@syr.edu>

 ## Objective and Focus:

-- Due to advent of smart cab companies such as Uber and Lyft, people are preferring smart services over the traditional taxis in NYC.
-The research throws light on the following important issues to be the reason in dip in the usage of Yellow taxis
-#### Information Unavailability:
-- The yellow taxi drivers do not get real-time updates on availability of passengers.
-The drivers spend majority of their time searching for customers
-#### Fare negotiation:
-- Availability of smartphone apps for Uber and Lyft helps passengers to be informed about the ride prices
-- The yellow cab drivers spend time in making a proposal and waiting to make a deal post the effort of finding a customer

-## Focus:
--  Whether the ride will be profitable for the driver?
+-  Prediction of Fare and Estimated duration of a ride from Point A to B
 -  Does weather and holidays really affect the profitability of driver?

-#### Why these questions:
--  Uber/Lyft Drivers and smart apps have destroyed the remarkable icon cabs
--  Stringent Interviews and Background Checks to achieve driving permits for above mentioned smart cabs.
-Not everyone gets to become their drivers.
--  Hence, adverse effect on employment rate and crime rate
+## Philosophy:
+- Information Unavailability for drivers
+- Fare negotiation:The yellow cab drivers spend time in making a proposal and waiting to make a deal post the effort of finding a customer

 ## Requirements:

 - Python 3.7.0.
 - Pandas
 - Numpy